Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 On the next screen, you will be prompted to provide contact information for the Primary and Secondary Admins.
 Microsoft will contact these admins if there are any issues regarding Windows Autopatch that your internal IT teams cannot resolve.

 Once completed, the Windows Autopatch Service will begin setting up and initializing your tenant’s configuration.
-Allow some time for this process to finish, and grab a coffee, since you are now one step close to never having to worry about Windows or M365 updates again!
+Allow some time for this process to finish, and grab a coffee since you are now one step closer to never having to worry about Windows or M365 updates again!

 You should be prompted to continue within 5 minutes.
 However, please note that setup is still occurring in the background, as shown in the Notification panel for your tenant.

-Once the configuration has completed, you will see the notification below to continue registering your devices.
+Once the configuration has been completed, you will see the notification below to continue registering your devices.

 Tenant enrollment has completed.
 Continue to Device Registration.